hh-cookbooks/ii/README.md

 Description
 ===========

+This is a base cookbook for applying developer profiles and repositiories onto a Ubuntu 12.04 system.

-Sputnik profiles are json data-bag items.
+Sputnik developer profiles are json data-bag items which are usually part of a developer dna repository.

+Developer dna repositories are basically chef-repos set up for chef-solo.

-They should go in the data_bags/profiles directory consist of:
+Developer profiles should go in the data_bags/profiles directory of your sputnik-dna chef-repo and consist of:

 * An id
 * A list of package to install.